 A utility doesn’t have to be utilitarian.
 For a room that is mainly to do with mundane but necessary daily chores, it was important for me to make my utility a pretty room that made me smile rather than die a little inside every time I needed to do laundry.
 I also needed to optimise the usefulness of the narrow space that it is.
 I love how all the details have come together and now pottering about in here is never a chore. 🙂

-I have worked with some fantastic brands on my project and as such, this post includes some gifted (denoted by *) and discounted (denoted by **) products as part of these collaborations.
+I have worked with some fantastic brands on my project and as such, this post includes some PR products (denoted by *) and discounted products (denoted by **) as part of these collaborations.

 LAYOUT & DESIGN